 Genetic variation within populations encodes the heritable component of differences among individuals, including in disease susceptibility, behavior and fitness.
 While the broad strokes of these relationships have been appreciated for a century, we still understand little about how heritable variation arises and how it is shaped by natural selection.
 Data gathered over the last two decades, however, have revolutionized what can be learned from genetic variation.

 We combine modeling and large-scale statistical inference to understand the mechanisms that generate and shape genetic variation and translate this mechanistic understanding into better genotype-to-phenotype maps.

-Work in the group combines genomic data analysis, mathematical and statistical modeling, and some data collection (predominantly through collaborative efforts).
+Work in the group involves genomic data analysis, mathematical and statistical modeling, and some data collection (predominantly through collaborative efforts).
 Below you will find areas of current interest in the lab.
 However, we always aim to evolve our scope according to the diverse interests and expertise of lab members.